Kalpit2199/Power-BI-Dashboard-Project/README.md

 _User Interaction:_ Implemented slicers and filters to allow users to interact with the data and customize their views.

-_Performance Optimization:_ Optimized dashboard performance by reducing data load times and improving query efficiency.
+_Performance Optimization:_ Optimized report performance by reducing data load times and improving query efficiency.

 _Insights:_ Provided actionable insights into sales trends, customer behavior, and product performance.

-_Publishing:_ Published the dashboard to Power BI Service for easy access and sharing with stakeholders.
+_Publishing:_ Published the report to Power BI Service for easy access and sharing with stakeholders.

 * **_Impact:_**